solrevdev/solrevdev.github.io/_posts/2020-05-18-deploy-aspnet-core-web-api-to-fly-via-docker.md

 obj/
 ```

-I had already installed and authenticated the `flyctl` command line tool, head over to [https://fly.io/docs/speedrun/](https://fly.io/docs/speedrun/) for a simple tutorial on how to get started.
+I had already installed and authenticated the `flyctl` command-line tool, head over to [https://fly.io/docs/speedrun/](https://fly.io/docs/speedrun/) for a simple tutorial on how to get started.

-After some trial and error and some fantastic help from support I worked out that I needed to override the port that fly used so that it matched my .NET Core Web API project.
+After some trial and error and some fantastic help from support, I worked out that I needed to override the port that fly.io used so that it matched my .NET Core Web API project.

 I created an app using port 5000 by first navigating into the backend project so that I was in the same location as the csproj file.